 Datadog agent installation fails

-If the Datadog agent has been configured with an incorrect key, navigate to the API keys screen and change the Default Key.
-You'll have to uninstall the Datadog agent and reinstall it to configure the virtual machine with the new API keys.
+If the Datadog agent is configured with an incorrect key, navigate to the API keys screen and change the Default Key.
+You must uninstall the Datadog agent and reinstall it to configure the virtual machine with the new API keys.

 Diagnostic settings are active even after disabling the Datadog resource or applying necessary tag rules